AnyLog-co/documentation/training/advanced/Config Policies.md

 Users can create **config policies** that are stored in the metadata layer.
 When a node restarts, the node is configured by the instructions in the policy.

-This document demonstrate creating and using config policies that represent the setup and configuration detailed in the [Network Setup](Network%20Setup.md) document.
+This document demonstrates creating and using config policies that represent the setup and configuration detailed in the [Network Setup](Network%20Setup.md) document.

 An overview of is available in the [Configuration Policies](../../policies.md#configuration-policies) section.